owaits/ScreenMonkey.Help/reference/clipTypes/esv.md

 ![](../../images/esv.png)
 # ESV Passage Clip

 The ESV clip allows you to very easily add text from the English Standard Version Bible.
 The clip allows you to search for a passage and then add it as a new text clip.
 Multiple passages from different books or chapters in the Bible can be added to the same clip.

+*Note:* There is a different clip type for [NLT Bible Passages](nlt.md).

 *Note:* The ESV clip uses an online database.
 An internet connection is required to add new passages.
 If you save a show containing ESV clips then an internet connection is not required for playback.